 Maybe the best known and most popular area of Genoa is the city’s old port, a wonderful area where to spend an afternoon.

-The port is, as the name suggest, the old harbor area of Genoa and it has been transformed in a beautiful and interesting destinations with plenty attractions and things to do.
+The port is, as the name suggests, the old harbor area of Genoa and it has been transformed in a beautiful and interesting destination with plenty of attractions and things to do.